amittal91/DevOps-Project-Milestone1/README.md

 For the ability to send email notifications, we configured a SMTP Server on our Digital Ocean Droplet.

-`NOTE: The code will be in two other branches of this repo i.e. mavenSuccess and mavenFailure which are being tracked by two jenkins jobs`
+`NOTE: The code and config files for two jobs will be in two other branches of this repo i.e. mavenSuccess and mavenFailure which are being tracked by two jenkins jobs`

 ### Build ###
 #### Setup Steps ####